mabuchilab/QNET/README.rst

     ln -s $QNET/gEDA_support/gnet-qhdl.scm  /path/to/gEDA_resources_folder/scheme/gnet-qhdl.scm

+**Note that you should replace "/path/to/gEDA_resources_folder" with the full path to the gEDA resources directory!**

 in my case that path is given by ``/opt/local/share/gEDA``, but in general simply look for the gEDA-directory that contains the file named ``system-gafrc``.